Introduction

 3. Alter the process with the required steps

-After identifying and analyzing the issues, you can categorize the errors and correct them by issuing new processes or by making valuable changes in the process.
-Before making any changes in the process, you must inform everyone in the upper management, the lower management, or the middle management of desired changes and the reason behind them.
+After identifying and analyzing the issues, you can categorize the errors and correct them by issuing new processes or making valuable changes.
+Before making any changes in the process, you must inform everyone in the upper, lower, or middle management of desired changes and the reason behind them.

 So that they can understand the need for changes, and in the future, the errors can be avoided easily.
-Once altered, you must see whether it is performing as per your expectations or not.
+Once altered, you must see whether it is performing per your expectations.
 You must also introduce all the members to the changes in small iterations and make everyone comfortable with the new process.

 How to measure the success of your audit?